 Dee has 8 years secondary teaching and middle management experience in English and Māori medium settings, and 8 years as a PLD facilitator in English and Māori medium settings.
-She has particular strength and passion in teaching and learning te reo Māori and is particularly interested in the role digital technologies plays in enhancing the teaching and learning experience and outcomes for ākonga.
+Her strength and passion are in teaching and learning te reo Māori and is particularly interested in the role of digital technologies in enhancing the teaching and learning experience and outcomes for ākonga.

 Ngāti Kahungunu, Ngāi Tahu